 From local neighborhood groups to county and state levels, many initiatives are targeted to address alcohol use prevention among Arizona teenagers.
 With the 2020 statewide youth survey on hold for now, it will eventually be administered, and it will truly be interesting to measure these programs’ impact in upcoming years.

 Pinnacle Peak Recovery in Scottsdale, Arizona, serves adults with alcohol use disorder, as well as substance use disorder and mental health struggles.
 Oftentimes, a child’s relationship with alcohol is defined by what they see around them and how they see adults coping with life issues.
-Pinnacle Peak Recovery’s alcoholism rehab teaches healthier strategies that adults tend to forget as life’s pressures overwhelm them.
+Pinnacle Peak Recovery’s alcohol detox teaches healthier strategies that adults tend to forget as life’s pressures overwhelm them.

 Wherever one learns healthy coping skills, through South Mountain W.O.R.K.S.
 Coalition or Michael R. Zent Healthcare Center, or later in life in an alcohol treatment center like Pinnacle Peak Recovery, these teachings remain a foundation for life’s decisions.

 For more information about Pinnacle Peak Recovery’s substance use treatment programs, call 480-787-2409.